types of estrogen

 Again, all of these are important for good health!

-We share more about supports that can help balance estrogen in this follow-up post: How to Balance Hormones Naturally with Mast Cell Activation Syndrome (MCAS)
+Related Post: How to Balance Hormones Naturally with Mast Cell Activation Syndrome (MCAS)

 So, that gives you a basic overview of what your hormones do when they are balanced.
 Next let’s look at what happens when they aren’t.